pegler/pytzwhere/README.md

 pytzwhere
 =========

-python library to look up timezone from lat lng offline
+pytzwhere is a Python library to lookup the timezone for a given lat/lng entirely offline

+It is a port from https://github.com/mattbornski/tzwhere with a few improvements.